St. Martin de Porres High School (Cleveland)

-Saint Martin de Porres High School is a private Jesuit-run Catholic high school in the St. Clair-Superior neighborhood on the East Side of Cleveland, Ohio.
+Saint Martin de Porres High School is a private, lay-run Catholic high school in the St. Clair-Superior neighborhood in Cleveland, Ohio.
+It is part of the Cristo Rey Network.

 Background

 Saint Martin de Porres High School was established in 2004 as a part of the Cristo Rey Network of work-study University-preparatory schools.
 Students are only accepted if their family's income is at or below 200 percent of the federal poverty level, and most are one to two years behind their grade level.
+The school is primarily composed of African-American students.

 At Saint Martin about one third of the tuition is covered by the educational voucher system in Ohio, but the corporate internship share is greater and allows for a superior level of education.
 In 2017 Saint Martin responded to the demand to educate more students and undertook a $30 million rebuilding project that would raise its capacity to 525 students.
 The new building facilitated a student-centered, project-based way of learning.